 Mckinney is the county seat of Collins County, located about 32 miles north of Dallas.
-There are many pests in our area that can invade homes and business properties, causing a wide range of problems.
+Many pests in our area can invade homes and business properties, causing a wide range of problems.
 From spreading diseases to disturbing guests, pest problems are not something you want to deal with.
 Thankfully, with the help of the experienced pest technicians here at All-Safe Pest & Termite, you can maintain a pest-free property throughout the entire year.
-We provide McKinney property owners the most advanced pest control technologies and techniques available.
+We provide McKinney property owners with the most advanced pest control technologies and techniques.
 If you’re ready to experience your property without the threat of pests, contact All-Safe Pest & Termite today.

 Residential Pest Control In McKinney, TX

 At All-Safe Pest & Termite, your health and the protection of your McKinney home and family are as important to us as it is to you.
-We are always looking for new ways to improve our services and treatment plans to better suit customer's needs.
+We are always looking for new ways to improve our services and treatment plans to suit customers' needs better.
 Cockroaches, rodents, spiders, and other pests are capable of causing destruction and spreading diseases.
-But with All-Safe Pest & Termite on the job, you won’t have to worry about pests harming your family and damaging the structural integrity of your McKinney home.
-We’ve been providing high-quality pest control services for Texas residents for over 30 years, so you can trust us to eliminate and prevent pest problems in your property year-round.
-Give us a call today for more information about our residential pest control programs.
+But with All-Safe Pest & Termite on the job, you won't have to worry about pests harming your family and damaging the structural integrity of your McKinney home.
+We've been providing high-quality pest control services for Texas residents for over 30 years, so you can trust us to eliminate and prevent pest problems on your property year-round.
+Call us today for more information about our residential pest control programs.

 Commercial Pest Control In McKinney, TX

 Are pests invading your McKinney business building and destroying your property, inventory, and reputation?
 Are you looking for effective solutions to your commercial pest control problems?
 If so, All-Safe Pest & Termite has the commercial pest control services you need to eliminate pests and protect your business.
-Our dedicated team of pest control professionals is equipped to handle any pest infestation of any size.
+Our dedicated pest control professionals are equipped to handle any pest infestation.
 At All-Safe Pest & Termite, we make it our top priority to identify pest threats in and around commercial facilities and develop customized plans to stop them.
-Don’t wait for rodents or insects to cause problems in your McKinney establishment, contact All-Safe Pest & Termite for complete commercial pest control services you can trust to keep your business 100% pest free throughout every season.
+Don’t wait for rodents or insects to cause problems in your McKinney establishment; contact All-Safe Pest & Termite for complete commercial pest control services you can trust to keep your business 100% pest free throughout every season.

 Are There Dangerous Spiders In McKinney, TX?

-Spiders are eight-legged insect-eating pests that invade McKinney properties on a regular basis.
+Spiders are eight-legged insect-eating pests that invade McKinney properties regularly.
 In most cases, spiders only invade if there are existing pest problems around your home or business, such as an insect infestation.
 Spiders are nomadic pests that live wherever they can catch their insect prey.

 Unfortunately, if insects are attracted to your McKinney property, spiders won’t be too far behind.
-There are many spiders that live in our area, a few of the most common species are orb-weaver spiders, grass spiders, wolf spiders, cellar spiders, and jumping spiders.
-If you are bitten by any of these spider species, don’t worry.
+Many spiders live in our area; some of the most common species are orb-weaver spiders, grass spiders, wolf spiders, cellar spiders, and jumping spiders.
+If any of these spider species bites you, don’t worry.
 Although a bite from any spider is painful, none of the spiders listed above are capable of much harm.

-Here in McKinney, there are only two spiders that are considered dangerous: black widow spiders and brown recluse spiders.
+Only two spiders are considered dangerous in McKinney: black widow spiders and brown recluse spiders.
 Bites from either of these spider species can result in serious health risks and should be seen by a medical professional as soon as possible.
 While fatalities from spider bites are incredibly rare, you should always be cautious about any spiders you find in your McKinney home or business.

 3 Signs Your McKinney, TX Property Has A Termite Problem

-Everyone knows that termites are destructive insects that cause a lot of problems for homeowners and business owners.
-However, termite infestations remain undiscovered for extended periods of time, which can lead to widespread damage and destruction.
-Most termite damage occurs where you can’t see it, which makes it difficult to identify when termites have infested your McKinney property.
-To avoid extensive damage to your home or business building, it’s best to identify termite infestations early.
+Everyone knows that termites are destructive insects that cause many problems for homeowners and business owners.
+However, if termite infestations remain undiscovered for extended periods of time, it can lead to widespread damage and destruction.
+Most termite damage occurs where you can't see it, making it challenging to identify when termites have infested your McKinney property.
+It's best to identify termite infestations early to avoid extensive damage to your home or business.

-Here are three signs you can keep an eye out for to identify termite activity in and around your property:
+Here are three signs to watch for to identify termite activity in and around your property:

-- Mud tubes climbing up the sides of your exterior walls and foundation
+- Mud tubes that climb up the sides of your exterior walls and foundation.

-If you’re worried about termites, there are also some preventive measures you can take to limit your risk as much as possible (although a professional treatment plan is still essential if you want to protect yourself).
+If you're worried about termites, you can also take some preventive measures to limit your risk as much as possible (although a professional treatment plan is still essential if you want to protect yourself).

 Be wary of soil-to-structure contact.
 Because termites live underground, they want an easy way to get from their nest to their food.
 If you have soil (especially damp soil) right against the wooden exterior of your home, you may be providing easy entry for termites.
 Try adding a layer of gravel around the exterior of your house for protection.

-Keep exterior wood piles stored far from your home.
-Termites will be attracted to your yard first.
-If they find plenty of food in a woodpile, yard debris, or even old cardboard boxes, it’s only a matter of time before they find your house.
+Keep woodpiles stored away from your home.
+Termites will seek your yard first.
+If they find plenty of food in a woodpile, yard debris, or even old cardboard boxes, it's only a matter of time before they find your house.

 Partner with the professionals at All-Safe Pest & Termite.
-If you suspect you have termites, don’t hesitate to give us a call.
-Termites can cause significant damage, every day, so the sooner you take care of them, the better.
-We can eliminate the termites from your home before it’s too late, and we can help you create a long-term plan for decreasing your house’s termite attractions.
+If you suspect you have termites, don't hesitate to call us.
+Termites can cause significant damage every day, so the sooner you take care of them, the better.
+We can eliminate the termites from your home and help you create a long-term plan for decreasing your house's termite attractions.

 What’s Attracting Rodents To My McKinney Home?

-When rodents like mice or rats invade, they do so for three key reasons: safety, food, and a warm place to nest.
+When rodents like mice or rats invade, they do so for three reasons: food, water, and a warm place to nest.

 Compared to living in the wild, finding food in a human home is very easy to do, making food a huge draw.
-If it builds a nest in a wall of your pantry and chews a hole through the sheetrock to gain access to boxes of stored foods, it is going to be in heaven.
+If it builds a nest in a wall of your pantry and chews a hole through the sheetrock to gain access to stored food boxes, it will be in heaven.
 But a mouse doesn't need this perfect situation.
-It will be content to live in a home where food resources are scarce, simply because it is safer than foraging for food outside.
+It will be content to live in a home where food resources are scarce simply because it is safer than foraging for food outside.

 While it rarely gets too cold for rodents to be outside in the McKinney area, it can get cold enough that they would prefer to be inside a nice, cozy home.
 As mice explore the perimeter of your home on a cold winter day, escaping heat can prompt those mice to chew their way inside.